UH-StudentServices/jquery.favoritewidget/README.md

 # jQuery Favorite Widget
-Provides an widget for adding or removing selected content from favorites that is stored in cookies.
+Provides an stateful widget for adding or removing selected content from favorites that is stored in cookies.

 # Usage